 How do I use a home testing kit?

-Vitamin D Council has partnered with ZRT Labs to make available an in-home vitamin D testing kit.
-The test involves sending small samples of blood to a laboratory.
-ZRT’s Vitamin D Kit can be used to test vitamin D levels in both adults and children.
+Vitamin D Council has partnered with Heartland Assays to make available our own in-home vitamin D testing kit.
+The test involves sending small samples of blood to Heartland Assays.
+Vitamin D Council’s in-home test kit can be used to test vitamin D levels in both adults and children.

 What do the results mean?